Q. Which method shall be applied to calculate the Customs value of the imported goods which are for sale through the e-commerce website?

 Q. In case that the imported goods are sold through the e-commerce website by a non-resident, how shall the Customs value be calculated by using a specific method under the Fall-back method which is set by the Director General of the Customs?

-When the specific method set by the Director-General of the Customs under the Fallback method, Article 4-4 shall be applied, such as importer wishes to make the import declaration by the general procedure (not using the BP system) but there is no domestic sale, the Customs value shall be calculated based on the materials submitted to the Customs for import declaration which is considered as objective and reasonable means.
+When a specific method determined by the Director-General of Customs under the Fall-back Method (Article 4-4) is applied—for example, where an importer wishes to file an import declaration under the general procedure (not using the BP system) but no domestic sale has occurred—the customs value shall be calculated based on materials submitted to Customs that are considered objective and reasonable.

 For example, the Customs value can be calculated based on an estimated price of the identical or similar goods on the e-commerce website by recognizing the estimated price as deemed domestic selling price.
 In this case, the expenses of the domestic costs which are surely confirmed as accurate after arrival in Japan and the Customs duties and taxes at the importation shall be deducted.